Friedrich Mohs: Mineral properties

 As part of this task, he started classifying minerals by their physical characteristics, instead of their chemical composition, as had been done traditionally.
 This emphasis on physical characteristics was at odds with the prevailing chemical systematics.
-However, both Theophrastus and Pliny the Elder had compared the relative hardness of minerals known to them in the ancient world, including diamond and quartz.
+However, both Theophrastus and Pliny the Elder had compared the relative hardness of minerals known to them during ancient times, including diamond and quartz.
 They knew that diamond could scratch quartz, so showing it to be harder.
 This became the basis of the hardness scale developed by Mohs.
-The hardest mineral, diamond was given a value of 10 and softer minerals such as talc were given the very low value of 1 (unity).
-Other minerals were given intermediate values, depending on their ability to scratch another mineral in the scale.
+The hardest mineral, diamond, was given a value of 10 and softer minerals such as talc were given the value of 1.
+Other minerals were given values intermediate, depending on their ability to scratch another mineral in the scale.
 Thus gypsum was given the value 2 because it will scratch talc crystals, and calcite the value 3 because it will scratch gypsum.
-Minerals are also now classified by chemical characteristics, but the physical properties are still useful in field examination.
+Minerals are also now classified by chemical characteristics, but the physical properties are still useful for field examination.

 In 1812, Mohs became a professor in Graz.
 In 1818, Mohs was appointed professor at his alma mater in Freiberg.

-In 1826, Mohs was a Professor in Vienna.
+In 1826, Mohs was a professor in Vienna.

-Personal life
+Personal life and death

-In 1816, Mohs settled in Vienna where he enjoyed balloons.
-In 1818, Mohs moved to Freiberg, Saxony.
-Mohs died during a trip to Agordo, Italy in 1839, at the age of 66.
+In 1816, Mohs settled in Vienna.
+Two years later, he relocated to Freiberg, Saxony.
+Mohs died during a journey to Agordo, Italy (then in the Austrian Lombardy–Venetia) in 1839, at the age of 66.